-B. Petitions
+D. Petitions

 To petition for an exception to a School requirement, you and your Advisor each write brief statements describing the issue and proposing a solution.
 These documents are submitted to the Graduate Coordinator, who will then forward the request to the GSPC.
+The School may also petition the Graduate College for exceptions to GC policies.